awsdocs/amazon-pinpoint-developer-guide/doc-source/tagging-resources.md

 + You can't update or delete a resource based only on its tags\.
 You must also specify the Amazon Resource Name \(ARN\) or resource ID, depending on the operation that you use\.
 + You can associate tags with public or shared resources, but the tags are available only for your AWS account, not any other accounts that share the resource\.
 In addition, the tags are available only for resources that are located in the specified AWS Region for your AWS account\.

-To add, display, update, and remove tag keys and values from Amazon Pinpoint projects, campaigns, and segments, you can use the AWS Command Line Interface \(AWS CLI\), the Amazon Pinpoint API, the AWS Resource Groups Tagging API, or an AWS SDK\.
+To add, display, update, and remove tag keys and values from Amazon Pinpoint resources, you can use the AWS Command Line Interface \(AWS CLI\), the Amazon Pinpoint API, the AWS Resource Groups Tagging API, or an AWS SDK\.
 To manage tag keys and values across all the AWS resources that are located in the specified AWS Region for your AWS account, including Amazon Pinpoint resources, you can use the AWS Resource Groups Tagging API\.

 After you start implementing tags, you can apply tag\-based, resource\-level permissions to AWS Identity and Access Management \(IAM\) policies and API operations, including operations that support the addition of tags to resources when resources are created\.
 This can help you implement granular control of which groups and users in your AWS account have permission to create and tag resources, and which groups and users have permission to create, update, and remove tags more generally\.
 For example, you might create a policy that allows users to have full access to the Amazon Pinpoint resources that they’ve tagged: